 Nomination/application process: to apply for a Medal, or to nominate another IPEM member, please complete the application form by clicking on the above links.
 The application form includes guidance and further information.

 Nominations are welcome from all sectors within IPEM including NHS, private healthcare, industry and academia.
-The closing date for the 2021 awards will be announced in early 2021.
+The closing date for the 2021 awards is 30 April 2021.

 IPEM's early career prizes are awarded annually.
 These are awarded to members in the first 12 years of their career (eg. from first degree graduation) who have made significant contributions in the areas of physics and engineering applied to medicine and biology.
 In each case the prize is £300 and a certificate.

 Nomination/application process: To apply or make a nomination, please complete the application form by clicking on the above links.
 The application form includes guidance and further information.
-The closing date for the 2021 awards will be announced in early 2021.
+The closing date for the 2021 awards is 30 April 2021.

 Nominations are welcome from all sectors within IPEM including NHS, private healthcare, industry and academia.